20th Century Girl: Plot

 When Yeon-du returns to Korea after successful heart surgery, they realize that Bo-ra has been following the wrong boy, and that the real 'Baek Hyun-jin' whom Yeon-du loves is actually Poong Woon-ho, a confusion caused by the boy wearing his friend's school jacket bearing his name tag.
 Loyal to her friend, and protective because of her health condition, Bo-ra conceals that she loves the same Woon-ho.
 Then Bo-ra starts to avoid Woon-ho so that their blossoming relationship will end, but through Hyun-jin, Yeon-du learns that Woon-ho and Bo-ra like each other.
-A tearful Yeon-du tells Bo-ra that she can give up Woon-ho for the sake of their friendship.
+A tearful Yeon-du tells Bo-ra that she can give up Woon-ho for the sake of their friendship, that Bo-ra is the most cherished person for her.
+Yeon-du is disappointed that Bo-ra was not honest with her and hid her feelings for Woon-ho.

 Meanwhile, Woon-ho prepares to move back to New Zealand to resume life with his mother and younger brother.
 On the day of his departure, with the help of Yeon-du and Hyun-jin, Bo-ra arrives at the train station just in time for them to confess their feelings before separating.
 They maintain contact while Woon-ho plans to attend university in Seoul.
 Without explanation, Woon-ho stops answering Bo-ra's emails; she never hears from him again.
 Heartbroken, confused, and angry, Bo-ra tries to get over him.

-Time passes as Bora attends university and matures.
-In 2019, she receives an invitation to an art exhibition from a person named Joseph, who turns out to be Woon-ho's younger brother, from whom she learns that Woon-ho died all those years ago.
+Time passes as Bo-ra attends university and matures.
+In 2019, she receives an invitation to an art exhibition from a person named Joseph, who turns out to be Woon-ho's younger brother, from whom she learns that Woon-ho died in an accident all those years ago.
 Joseph thanks Bo-ra for remembering Woon-ho and says that the happiest moments in Woon-ho's short life were spent in her company.
-As the film ends, Bo-ra views a video made by Woon-ho that depicts their time together.
+As the film ends, Bo-ra views a heartwarming, yet heartbreaking, video made by Woon-ho that depicts their time together.